John-Abbott-College/3W5-Notes/03_arrays-and-equality.md

 fill in the body of the canBuy method to achieve the following behaviour:

-- returns whether user can purchase the item.
+- returns whether the user can purchase the item.
 Note!
 Exclusive products can only be purchased by users if they are a premium user AND are either a "Gold" or "Silver" loyalty tier.